- Income Tax for NRIs in India - Rules, Exemptions & Deductions

 Here’s how a gift is treated for tax if a resident Indian receives it from an NRI:

-• If the gift amount exceeds ₹50,000, the entire amount becomes taxable for the recipient under the income category Income from Other Sources.
-Nevertheless, gifts received from relatives, as delineated in section 56(2) of the act, are exempt from this tax obligation.
+- If the gift amount exceeds ₹50,000, the entire amount becomes taxable for the recipient under the income category Income from Other Sources.
+However, gifts from NRIs (non-relatives) to residents are exempt from tax upto Rs.50,000.

 Navigating the tax implications of gifts as an NRI, or from one, can be complex.
 Let our expert tax advisory service provide the clarity you need.
 Book Consultation Today!